 Sneak peek: For kids, playing dress up is just fun, but child development research shows us that it really is educational.
 The benefits of dress up play make it a win-win for kids and parents.

-Benefits of Dress Up Play for Children
+Benefits of Playing Dress Up

 I loved it!
 Sure, I got tired of helping him in and out of costumes but I really appreciated his imagination.
 At age 4, he was at an age of make-believe and flexible gender roles.
 One minute he was a superhero, the next a policeman, and once in a while even a princess (which had to be improvised out of my shirts because we had no princess outfits!).